Stage IIIA was phased in:

 - between 2005 and 2008 for other engines.

-Stage IIIB was then introduced between 2011 and 2013 for land-based application engines between 37 and 560 kW, in 2011 for locomotive and railcar engines above 130 kW.
+- between 2011 and 2013 for land-based application engines between 37 and 560 kW

-Stage IV was phased in between 2013 and 2014, only for land-based application engines between 56 and 560 kW.
+- between 2013 and 2014, only for land-based application engines between 56 and 560 kW.

 The systems used are the same as for other heavy-duty diesel vehicles, with Diesel Particulate Filters (DPF), Diesel Oxidation Catalysts (DOC) and Selective Catalytic Reduction (SCR) as the main technologies.
 They can be used as original equipment or are available as retrofit systems for most equipment.

 In addition to Europe-wide legislation, there are sometimes local regulations for construction equipment (as in Switzerland) or for equipment used in mines.
 There may also be incentives, requirements built into construction contracts (especially in city centres) or company internal policies that stimulate the use of these technologies.
-Diesel Particulate Filters, for instance, can be used for heavy-duty forklift trucks, where the power of a diesel engine is needed for the loads but operation within buildings is needed.
+DPF, for instance, can be used for heavy-duty forklift trucks, where the power of a diesel engine is needed for the loads but operation within buildings is needed.

 Tractors